Rahat-ch/erc20sessiontransfer/README.md

 # Session Key Example

-This is the workshop code for ETH NYC where we go over a basic implementation of Session Keys, Sesion Validaion Modules, and tips on how to build your own session validation module.
+This is the workshop code for Introduction to modules where we go over a basic implementation of Session Keys, Sesion Validaion Modules, and tips on how to build your own session validation module.

 ## Getting Started